PolarSPARC |

 Hands-on with Ollama

-Assuming that the ip address of the desktop is 192.168.1.25, start the Ollama platform by executing the following command in the terminal window:
+Assuming that the ip address on the Linux desktop is 192.168.1.25, start the Ollama platform by executing the following command in the terminal window:

-The following should be the typical trimmed output:
+The following should be the typical trimmed output for Linux:

-Notice that we are using the host networking option with docker for a reason that will become evident very soon.
+Notice that we are using the host networking option with docker on Linux for a reason that will become evident very soon.

-For the hands-on demonstration, we will download and use the Microsoft Phi-4 pre-trained LLM model.
+For the hands-on demonstration, we will download and use the Microsoft Phi-4 pre-trained LLM model on Linux and IBM Granite-31 1B pre-trained LLM model on MacOS.

 $ docker exec -it ollama ollama run phi4